 Research in the Department of Germanic Studies is designed as a springboard of exploration of the German literature, culture and society.
 Members of the department maintain strong international and interdisciplinary links with research clusters across the Humanities including literary studies, applied linguistics, historical studies, and media and film studies.

 Proposals are invited from potential Honours, Doctoral and Postdoctoral students.
-Supervision and mentoring is available in literary studies from 18the century to the present, postcolonial studies, film studies, applied linguistics and language didactics.
+Supervision and mentoring is available in literary studies from 18th century to the present, postcolonial studies, film studies, applied linguistics and foreign language didactics.

 Current research strengths include:

 - Austrian and German literature and comparative literature

 - "Inszenierte Autobiograpien": Fiction and autobiography